specht/gl/README.md

 ## Motivation

-This is a Linux command line tool that enabled you to link GitLab issues to Git commits.
+This is a Linux command line tool that enables you to link GitLab issues to Git commits.
 It does so by automatically preparing a commit message every time a commit is performed via a Git hook called `prepare-commit-msg`.

 Why is this important?
 Isn't it sufficient to handle issues in topic branches and merge them into the master branch?